RasaHQ/rasa/saras/e2e/data/step1_get_started_e2e.md

     <B> To determine how I can help you best, I'm going to ask you a few questions.
 Let's go.
 Are you new to Rasa?
 <U> no
     - slot{"onboarding": false}
-    <B> Ok, which product would you like to know more about?
-Rasa Open Source or Rasa X?
+    <B> Would you like to know more about Rasa Open Source or Rasa X?
 <U> Rasa [x](product)
     <B> Rasa X is a toolset used to improve contextual assistants built using Rasa Open Source by helping you turn real user conversations into training data.
 Rasa X includes a user interface and a REST API.
-Would you also like me to explain NLU and Core?
+    <B> Would you also like me to explain NLU and Core?
 ## new to rasa + x
 <U> get started
     <B> To determine how I can help you best, I'm going to ask you a few questions.
 Let's go.
 Are you new to Rasa?